aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

     </property>
     ```

-    Note: If you do not have a `mapred-site.xml` file, maky a copy of `mapred-site.xml.template` and name it `mapredi-site.xml`.
+    Note: If you do not have a `mapred-site.xml` file, maky a copy of `mapred-site.xml.template` and name it `mapred-site.xml`.

 2. Edit the file `$HADOOP_HOME/etc/hadoop/yarn-site.xml` and add the following part.